 Last but not least, Wycliffe Well, is definitely one of Australia’s tourist attractions that are a little bit strange!
 Known as the UFO capital of Australia, it is located near Tennant Creek in the Northern Territory.

-Wycliffe Well is one of the top 5 places in the world for reported UFO sightings, the key word here being ‘reported!’
-The phenomenon started during World War II when servicemen reported seeing strange sights in the sky.
+Wycliffe Well is one of the top 5 places in the world for reported UFO sightings, the keyword here being ‘reported!’
+The phenomenon started during World War II when servicemen reported seeing strange lights in the sky.

-Sightings continue to be reported, although it is hard to say whether many of them are accurate or not!
+Sightings continue to be reported, although it is hard to say whether any of them are accurate or not!